 Feelings about feeling

 Starting in the early-to-mid 1990s, there were no end of predictions about what the Digital Age had in store for humanity.
 A lot of them have come to pass.
 But the ones—and there were multitudes—that predicted the “end of paper” were wildly off the mark.
 Books, once prematurely consigned to the dustbin of history, have not only not disappeared, but have been enjoying steady sales growth over much of the last decade.
-Likewise, witness the return of vinyl LPs whose largest consumer base is the very people who were born into the digital age.
+Likewise, witness the return of vinyl LPs whose largest consumer base is the very people born into the digital age.
+2022 saw vinyl LP sales grow for the 17th consecutive year.

 Many printed items were slated to move from paper to screen permanently, but after a quarter century of experimentation one point is crystal clear; people like to touch and possess things.
 They feel better about the physical than they do the purely visual.